You can’t imagine life without your child but you need to imagine what life without you could look like for him or her.

 The above steps are some things you can do as you begin thinking about your estate plan; however, having someone who understands estate plans and puts them together for a living is a valuable resource.
 That’s why the last step in this section is…

-Putting together an estate plan can involve getting your life insurance in order, different types of will, trusts, and other important documents.
+The process can involve getting your life insurance in order, different types of will, trusts, assigning power of attorney, healthcare proxy, collecting retirement account documents, bank account information, real estate deeds, and other important documents.

 Related: 8 Documents That Are Essential to Planning Your Estate

-At the very least, a will is an important tool to have in place for your family, dying without one is legally termed dying intestate and the laws of your state will determine what happens to your estate (everything you own and guardianship of minor children).
+At the very least, a will is an important tool to have in place for your family, dying without one is legally termed dying intestate and the laws of your state will determine what happens to your estate (everything you own and perhaps guardianship of minor children).

-This isn’t an easy topic but I’m passionate about letting moms know about every tool that will serve their families well – in life and in death.
-I pray no parent ever has to live a day without their children but I recently had a college friend die with two children under the age of eight.
+I pray no parent ever has to live a day without their children but I recently had a college friend die unexpectedly with two children under the age of eight.
 No one could have predicted what happened to her and her youth made it seem unlikely.

 Photo Credit: Nathan Dumlao via Unsplash